AME 30315 Pendulum Project

 - Hopefully you already know your group assignment.

-- You may reserve one of the pendulum platforms using the paper sign-up sheets near the pendulums in 212 S-R. Your group may only have one pending reservation at any given time.
+- Your group may only have one pending reservation at any given time.
 In other words, your group can only make one reservation and only after that reservation time is over may you make another reservation.

 - The project is due at 5:00pm on the last day of classes.
 There will be no extensions.
 If all the pendulum platforms are reserved the evening before it is due, that will not be accepted as a valid excuse for not completing the project.
 You will HAVE to work ahead of time and in an organized manner because it will basically be impossible to start this a couple days before, even with unlimited access to one of the platforms, and finish.